pastranacl/IAcobus/README.md

 ## Installation
-The code needs Python 3.12, Numpy 1.26.4. dill pickle
+The code uses Python 3.12, Numpy 1.26.4.
+As accesory libraries: dill (i.e., pickle on steroids) and tqdm to monitor training progress.
-The only additional libary necessary to operate the code is tqdm.
+Installation files are provided in the `setup` folder to install via pip.
-Matplotlib is used in the examples for reppresentation of the data.
+Matplotlib is used in the examples for reppresentation of the data, but it is not needed in the core code.

 ## Instructions
 The implementation approach is inspired by the paradigm of TensorFlow + Keras.

 1. **Create neural network object:** The neural network is created by specifiying the number of inputs, the topology,  the activation functions for each layer, and hte cost function.
 The topology of the network as well as the associated activation functions for each layer are provided as arrays.
 The following code creates the network `ryc`, composed of three hidden layers and one input variable.
 The two first layers have 64 $\times$ ReLU activation functions, and the last one is a linear function.
 The cost function is the mean-squared error.